ParallelMaths/parallel/pages/module-1b-test-winter.md

 It can be seen that only rectangles _A_, _C_ and _E_ can be arranged in a row of three with their touching sides equal and so they must form the top row of the diagram.

-The only common vlaue on the right- and left-hand sides of rectangles _B_ and _D_ is 3 and so rectangle _D_ will be placed in position IV.
+The only common value on the right- and left-hand sides of rectangles _B_ and _D_ is 3 and so rectangle _D_ will be placed in position IV.

 Therefore, the rectangle to be placed in position I needs to have 2 on its lower edge.